-9. Priority Criteria for Entry Autumn 2023 Admissions and Mid-term Applications during 2023/2024 Academic Year
+9. Priority Criteria for Entry Autumn 2024 Admissions and Mid-term Applications during 2024/2025 Academic Year

 Priority will be given to children whose parents applied on time and will be ranked in accordance with the priority criteria set out below.
-Where there are more applications than places or there is a tie, the next relevant criteria will be used to determine which application should be offered the place, if they still have identical ranking then lots will be drawn (see section 10 below):
+Where there are more applications than places or there is a tie, the next relevant criteria will be used to determine which application should be offered the place, if they still have identical ranking then lots will be drawn (see section 9.1 below):

-1 st Children who are looked after and those children who were previously looked after children.
+Children who are looked after and those children who were previously looked after children.
 (See note i.)

-2 nd Pupils who will have an older sibling attending Church Hill Infant School at the same time who live in the same house.
+2 nd Pupils who will have an older brother or sister attending Church Hill Infant School at the same time who live in the same house.
 This will not apply to midterm admissions in year groups where the admission number has been reached.
-(See note iii) 3 rd Pupils starting Church Hill Infant School who have an older sibling attending Church Hill Junior School at the same time.
-(See note iii) 4th Pupils who live in the catchment area.
-(See note ii.)
-5 th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
+(See note ii) 3 rd Pupils starting Church Hill Infant School who have an older sibling attending Church Hill Junior School at the same time.
+(See note iii) 4 th Pupils who live in the catchment area at the time of application and admission.
+(See note iv) 5 th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
 (Professional documentation confirming the situation must be submitted with the application.)
-(See note iv.)
+(See note v.)
 6 th Pupils living nearest to the school measured in a straight-line distance (home to school front gate).
-(See note v.)
+(See note vi.)